dyifm/fm3-public/README.md

 # Key Benefits
 This addresses some major issue with classical, rotating machines:
 - The direction of movement can be changed at any point
 - During the insertion you can move the machine slowly towards you, not yourself to the machine and leave the comfortable position.
-This is particularly helpful when using it wih a partner
+This is particularly helpful when using it with a partner
 - Versatile angles
 - Short setup time (<1min)